-2.13 Is there a limit to how much I can apply for?
+2.14 Is there a limit to how much I can apply for?

 There is no minimum or maximum amount you can apply for under the Festivals Australia Program.
-However, the average funding request is around \$40,000.
-If you would like more information about the kinds of projects we fund, we publish a list of previously funded activities on our website.
+The average funding request is around \$40,000.

-2.14 Are there any other items not listed in the guidelines that the program will consider funding?
+2.15 Are there any other expenditure items not listed in the guidelines that the program will consider funding?

-Where a sufficient need is demonstrated in regard to the success of the project, consideration will be given to funding items such as:
+Where a sufficient need is demonstrated in regard to the success of the project, consideration will be given to funding expenditure items such as: